 \section{Multimodal illusions in VR}

 Multimodality can be leveraged to trick the self perception of the users, or to alter how they perceive the world around them, by means of facilitatory or inhibitory (suppressive) effects, which can have direct implications on how users behave in the virtual environment.
 Being able to manipulate the experience can be very useful in certain contexts and applications: For instance, sometimes it can be useful to guide the user towards a particular aspect of the virtual environment without disrupting the experience (e.g., in cinematography or videogames).
 A forced guidance could lead to reduced a immersion feeling, or even rupture of the suspension of disbelief.
 In other cases, physical space is constrained, and manipulating users' movement may allow to reduce the necessary physical space to complete a task~\cite{Serrano2020_VR-LateralMotion}.
-Manipulating the experience can be also useful to reduce simulator sickness~\cite{hu2019reducing}.
+Manipulating the experience can be also useful to reduce simulator sickness, \csur{for instance, by means of manipulating camera control depending on some characteristics such as velocity, acceleration, or scene depth}~\cite{hu2019reducing}.
 Although this can be done using a single modality, the use of multimodal cues can improve the effectiveness of these techniques.